twinslow/mvs_nfsd/README.md

 MVS Partitioned Datasets (PDS) as NFS-mounted directories, making PDS members visible as ordinary files to any NFSv3 client (Linux, Windows, macOS).

-The server also builds and runs on Linux (gcc/glibc), where it serves local POSIX directories.
-The Linux build is used for development, unit testing, and verifying the protocol layer before deploying to MVS.

 ## Design goals

 - **No external libraries.** Standard C and POSIX sockets only.
 - **Endian-agnostic.** All XDR encoding uses explicit byte manipulation — correct on both little-endian (Linux x86_64) and big-endian (MVS/S370) without relying on `htonl()`/`ntohl()`.
-- **Portability-first.** Platform-specific code is isolated in the `mvsvfs.c` layer (MVS) and `vfs.c` (Linux/POSIX).
-The protocol, RPC, and XDR layers are platform-neutral.
 - **Single-threaded.** One `select()` loop, no threads, no `fork()`.
   Up to 16 concurrent TCP connections.
-- **No malloc.** All buffers and caches use static arrays, making the server suitable for MVS where heap allocation is limited.
 - **C89 compliant.** The server compiles with JCC (MVS C compiler) targeting C89.
 No C99 features are used in the MVS-specific code.
+Mostly!

 ## Project status